-RICO is commonly associated with the mafia, but it can be used against any group who meets the requirements of the law, which generally means they knowingly participated in a fraudulent scheme.
+RICO charges are commonly associated with the mafia, but these charges can be used against any group who meets the requirements of the law, which means generally means they knowingly participated in a fraudulent scheme.

 RICO is a complicated charge that can result in serious penalties and jail time.
 If you have been charged with racketeering under RICO in Nevada, hiring a qualified and experienced defense lawyer in Las Vegas is the best way to defend yourself.